 Note 1.
-Vref = VrefDQ(DC).
+For input only pins except RESET#.
+Vref = VRefDQ(DC).

 Note 2.
 See "Overshoot and Undershoot Specifications".

 Note 3.
 The ac peak noise on VRef may not allow VRef to deviate from VRefDQ(DC) by more than ±1% VDD.